By Matthew Anderson | 13 May 2026 | #Friends

 Photo courtesy of Storrier Stearns Japanese Garden.

-The garden's gift shop, Takara-ten, will offer its usual array of antique and vintage items as well as a special pop-up sale of Japanese treasures.
+The garden's gift shop, Takara-ten, offered its usual array of antique and vintage items including paper umbrellas and kimonos for men and women.
 Garden Donors receive ten percent off all purchases at the shop.

-Regular admission is $20 for adults; children 12 years old and younger can visit for free.
-Tickets are already sold out to the traditional Japanese tea ceremonies with Mikko Nakatomi in the garden's famous Niko-an teahouse.
+Regular admission sold out at $20 for adults; children 12 years old and younger visited for free.
+Tickets for the traditional Japanese tea ceremonies with Mikko Nakatomi in the garden's famous Niko-an teahouse were met with high demand and quickly sold out several weeks before the event.

-To register for the event and learn more, please visit the garden's website.
-More information can also be found on VisitPasadena.com.
+To learn more, please visit the garden's website and VisitPasadena.com.

 By Matthew Anderson | 16 February 2026 | #Friends